State Library of New South Wales: Governance

 The library is an agency of the Ministry of Arts in the New South Wales State Government.

 Library Council

-State Librarian
+Early Librarians and State Librarians

 The role of the State Librarian is prescribed in the New South Wales Library Act 1939, ss 7a.
 The State Librarian is the Secretary of the Library Council of New South Wales.
-There have been 19 people appointed to manage the collections since 1827.
+There have been 20 people appointed to manage the collections since 1827 but 1869 marks the first appointment by the NSW State Government after acquiring the Library from private hands.

 Mitchell Librarian

 Mitchell's bequest stipulated that a position be created called the Mitchell Librarian.
 There have been 10 Mitchell Librarians since 1909:

-Transport connections

 Heritage listing

 As of 21 March 2001, the public library of New South Wales houses a public facility initiated in 1869 and is one of the most important libraries in Australia.
 It was the second purpose-built library and the only remaining public library in Sydney dating from the early twentieth century.
 The building is still in use and has a lengthy association with several historically important persons such as Government Architect WL Vernon.
 It is significant for the prominent position it occupies at the termination of one of the most historically important streetscapes in Australia.
 The building is of aesthetic significance reflecting important stylistic influences on the architecture of the twentieth century.
 The library is a recognised symbol in Sydney and has had a long association with the provision of library services to the local and regional community of New South Wales.
 The development and interior layout of the progressive stages of the building reflect the changing attitudes to library planning theory.
 It is significant as one of the only Government buildings in the Federation Academic Classical styles.
 Only two of these are cultural buildings, the other being the Art Gallery of NSW.

 State Library of New South Wales building was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.